nhsconnect/digital-referrals/pages/getstarted/getstarted_glossary_of_terms.md

 sidebar: overview_sidebar
 toc: false
 permalink: getstarted_glossary_of_terms.html
-summary: "Glossary of terms used in the field of electronic referral system integration"
+summary: "Glossary of terms used in the field of e-Referral system integration"
 ---

 ### API